 Dr. Butler is an inspirational facilitator, trainer and lecturer.
 Her work emerges from years of self-exploration and her commitment to social justice.
 Dr. Butler’s services are sought after by schools, universities, public and private organizations, and faith-based institutions.

 Dr. Butler invites her audience to grapple with both the intellectual and emotional complexities of race.
 She conveys the interconnection between internal and external/structural components of racial inequity, and reveals how self-perpetuating systems reinforce disparities in institutions.
 This framing, along with the use of Butler’s films, set the context for constructive conversation.
 Dr. Butler inspires a collective will and develops deeper, cohesive understanding that can be directly applied to analysis and action.

 A warm and compassionate person, Butler uses her ability to listen deeply while asking critical questions that support self-directed learning in others.
-Her speaking and teaching styles enrich people’s abilities to move toward expanded capacities for building community.Group dialogue, self-inquiry, reflection and whole body learning by participants are some of the strategies she employs.
+Her speaking and teaching styles enrich people’s abilities to move toward expanded capacities for building community, an important first step in effecting change.Group dialogue, self-inquiry, reflection and whole body learning by participants are some of the strategies she employs.

 Dr. Butler received her doctorate from the California Institute of Integral Studies in the School of Transformative Learning and Change.
 She holds an MA in Guidance and Counseling from Bank Street College of New York and graduated Magna Cum Laude from City College of New York.
-She is also a contributing author to The New Entrepreneurs, an anthology on new paradigm business practices and learning.